Anwita0106/CyberGuard/README.md

 🛡️ CyberGuard: Intelligent Phishing URL Detection System

-cyberGuard is a smart web app designed to protect users from phishing attacks by analyzing and detecting malicious URLs using Machine Learning.
+CyberGuard is a smart web app designed to protect users from phishing attacks by analyzing and detecting malicious URLs using Machine Learning.
 Built with  Python (Flask) and a trained ML model, it provides instant results and real-time phishing detection through a clean, minimal web interface.